zgoad1/PugG/README.md

 ***Programming***

 *Save the daytime bit for later.
 For now, focus on the dream level.*
-- player jumping
+- player jumping [in progress by Vincent]
-- food & score increasing
+- food & score increasing [in progress by Vincent]
 - generic enemy AI (follow player if nearby, hurt player)
 - dying & restarting from checkpoint
 - obstacles
 - implement the real art
+- audio manager [in progress by Zac]

 ***Art***
-- tile sets for house (background & foreground)
+- tile sets for house (background & foreground) [in progress by Sam]
 - fire hydrant sprite
 - see the list posted on Discord